-Many of the questions in this document will focus on the issues that must be addressed before a preferred CSO Control Plan can be developed.
+Response by the public to the issues that must be addressed before a preferred CSO Control Plan can be developed is welcomed.
 These include:

-Personal issues - what recreational activities are appropriate on the rivers and how would CSO Control protect or enhance these uses;
+- Personal issues what recreational activities are appropriate on the rivers and how would CSO Control protect or enhance these uses; - Technical issues choosing the control options which are reliable, proven techniques and are cost effective;

-- Technical issues choosing the control options which are reliable, proven techniques and are cost effective; - Financial issues what is affordable and willingness to pay.
+Financial issues - what is affordable and willingness to pay.